Skip to Main Content

 Length: 5 full pages + a Works Cited page (on the 6th page)

-Format: MLA format (double-spaced, 1” margins, 12-size standard font style throughout, student and course information in top left corner of first page, last name and page number in Header against right margin, centered title)
+Format: MLA format (double-spaced, 1” margins, 12-size standard font style throughout, student and course information in top left corner of first page, last name and page number inserted as Header against right margin, centered title, indentation at the beginning of each new paragraph)

 Audience: general audience (classmates and professor)